About Arts for Social Cohesion

 What is Social Cohesion?

-We understand social cohesion as
+We understand social cohesion as the ongoing processes of:

-• Safeguarding equal rights and opportunities in society.”
+Safeguarding group members’ equal rights and opportunities.

 Our interdisciplinary team contributes to social cohesion by:

-• Helping cultivate relationships in which people feel valued, better understood, and worthy of full regard, through artistic experience & processes
+Helping cultivate relationships in which people feel valued, better understood, and worthy of full regard, through artistic experience & processes

 Such relationships do not mean agreement, permission or equivalence.
 But they do offer strong, enduring resilience to dangerous reductions of complex people and situations into simplistic binaries, usually a distinct “us” vs monolithic, dehumanized “them.”